Samir-Sell/Google_Earth_Engine_Apps/README.md

 Supervised Classification App: Allows users to perform a Smile Random Forest pixel based classification on an area of interest that the user has chosen.
 Additionally, the user has the option to choose 1 to 6 landclasses and choose which band / indices will be used in the classsification.

+## GEE Utility Library (Work in Progress)

+Contains all of the GEE Utility scripts that can be imported to simplify GEE operations.